sandro-h/sibylgo/README.md

 * Sending mail reminders for upcoming todos
 * Creating backups of the todo file
 * Inserting todos from external sources
+* Popup UI to add todo with hotkey

 The backend is a `sibylgo.exe` (Windows) or `sibylgo` (Linux) console application that can be started in the background somewhere.
 All the other components interact with it via REST calls.